 Baltimore City Adoption 17-0127967

 Client/aunt would like to adopt her 10 year old nephew.
 Child has been in client’s care since birth when biological mother decided to give child to her to raise.
-Mother admits she was not in a stable position to take care of him.
-Client currently has court ordered custody and wishes to adopt the child.
+Mother admits she was not in a stable position to take care of him (written/notarized letter from mother).
+Client currently has court order custody and wishes to adopt him.
 Biological father is unknown.
-To assist MVLS client 17-0127967, please contact Tara Miles at firstname.lastname@example.org.
+To assist MVLS client 17-0127967, please contact Tara Miles at email@example.com.

 Baltimore City Reverse Mortgage Foreclosure 16-0123583